yetu/yetu-tv-message-client/README.md

 # yetu-tv-message-client
 [![bitHound Score](https://www.bithound.io/yetu/yetu-tv-message-client/badges/score.svg)](https://www.bithound.io/yetu/yetu-tv-message-client)

 This project contains the yetu-tv-message-client.
 The code is written as native JavaScript.
 It is currently in __beta-state__ (version 1.0.2).
 This means it is stable for third-party-developer to work with.
-Nevertheless we welcome every third-party-developer, who uses this app to extend or improve the API.
+Nevertheless we welcome every third-party-developer, who uses this app, to extend or improve the API.

 **Table of content**